fish-shell/fish-shell/CONTRIBUTING.md

 ## Lint Free Code

-Automated analysis tools like cppcheck and oclint can point out potential bugs.
+Automated analysis tools like cppcheck and oclint can point out potential bugs or code that is extremely hard to understand.
 They also help ensure the code has a consistent style and that it avoids patterns that tend to confuse people.

 Ultimately we want lint free code.
 However, at the moment a lot of cleanup is required to reach that goal.
 For now simply try to avoid introducing new lint.